kaustubhsunilrane/chemical_process_calculations/README.md

 IMPORTANT: How to use this repository

 1. In 2016, we attempted the use of .mm files (see chem_process_calc_2016.mm).
 This file could be accessed using a software called Docear.
 In 2017, we will use LaTeX files for each lecture.
 A file will be uploaded after the lecture.
 Each file has blank section at the end with each student's name.
 This is the space where the student can add her/his additions/corrections/doubts/summary of the lecture.
-This arrangement is to avid conflicts.
+This arrangement is to avoid conflicts.
 Students outside IITGN can add their modifications by creating an aditional section at the end with their names.

 2. In order to request addition to the files, please create a GitHub account, fork the repository, make changes to a file and submit the pull request to me.
 The procedure is explained in detail on https://guides.github.com/activities/hello-world/